prof-welch-psu-ist/bsts-algebraic/exercises.md

 ### method: `sumAll`

-Write a method, `sumAll` that takes `BSTree` and produces the sum of all the nodes.
+Write a method, `sumAll` that takes a `BSTree` and produces the sum of all the nodes.

 ```java
 BSTree tr = BSTree.empty()